 That’s why it’s so important to make sure you have sufficient documentation to show why the costs are allowable vs. unallowable.

-- -It really comes down to make sure the purpose of the spending is part of the allowed outreach and not promoting the organization.
+- It comes down to make sure the purpose of the spending is part of the allowed outreach and not promoting the organization.

 It’s also a good idea to put a memo with the supporting documentation about how and why the spending falls in the allowable categories.

 (Sometimes, just working through that “how” and “why” process makes it clearer what the intended purpose of the spending is.)